 2. Adjusting the volume: The core of the mixing process

 Before using any equalizer, panning, compressor on any channel, just play with the volume faders.
 This tip will really save your time.
 You should be able to hear all the instruments properly, in order not to have something masking or swallowing the other.
 Everything in the song should coexist in harmony.
 After you are done with this make sure that nothing is clipping.
 Leaving a headroom is another important aspect.
 If you want everything to be louder, that will be taken care of during the mastering process.

 The most important aspect of using an equalizer is its ability to cut or boost the frequencies of two or more instruments that are heard in the same part of the frequency spectrum.
 For example, bass and rhythm guitar are often in the lower mid section of the spectrum.
 Therefore you should attenuate one or other instrument in the mentioned frequency range in order for them not to clash.

 4. Use reverb to create dimension and space

 Most of us are working in home studios or semi-professional environments which makes it sometimes difficult to estimate what instrument should have more space than the other.
 Using reverb can be a tricky task, so be sure to use it less on the instruments and sounds that are occurring more often like snare drum for example.
 You can safely use it more on a crash cymbal.
 Using the high-pass filter on the reverb can be beneficial in order to avoid muddiness in the lower part of the frequency spectrum.

 5. Use panning to create stereo image

-After all this steps it is time to pay attention to panning in order to create a wider stereo image.
-Some elements in the mix like Kick drum, Bass, Snare drum should stay mono so they don’t lose the impact that is making a core of the track.
+After all these steps it is time to pay attention to panning in order to create a wider stereo image.
+Some elements in the mix like the Kick drum, Bass and Snare drum should stay mono so they don’t lose the impact that is making a core of the track.
 You could also automate some channels panning during the arrangement to make things more interesting.